Myway-legend/phonebook/README.md

 # phonebook
-Phonebook made with Python, Flask, Docker
+Phonebook made with Python, Flask, SQLAlchemy and deployed with Docker